philipturner/molecular-renderer/Documentation/HDL.md

 Translate { SIMD3<Float> }
 ```

 Translate the object by the specified vector, relative to its current position.
-This must be called inside an `Affine`.

 ## Tips